• Menu

 Depth filters are commonly seen as wound string, spun, or “melt-blown” cartridges that trap particles of larger size on the surface and smaller particles under the surface down to the center core.

 They work best when a variety of particle sizes are being filtered.
-Depth filters remove more sediment and hold more sediment in general, without losing pressure, than a surface filter cartridge.
+Depth filters remove more sediment and hold more sediment overall without losing pressure than a surface filter cartridge.

 How Small is A Micron?

-A marked “5 microns” filter has some capability in capturing particles as small as 5 microns.
+A marked “5 microns” filter has some capability to capture particles as small as 5 microns.

 Filter micron ratings for water are usually Nominal or Absolute.